Nina-Mainusch/ADA_website/index.md

 We have discovered that the number of friends does not differ much between urban and rural inhabitants.
 An interesting follow up would be to look at how the friendship network is structured, can we detect communities that correspond to the geographical location of the users?

 To investigate this question we used a community detection algorithm on the friendship graph.
 There are a number of different community detection algorithms, however, due to the size of the datasets we had to restrict ourselves to algorithms that run in near linear time.
-We settled for the [Walktrap algorithm] (http://arxiv.org/abs/physics/0512106).
+We settled for the [Walktrap algorithm](http://arxiv.org/abs/physics/0512106).
 The algorithm tries to find densely connected subgraphs by performing random walks.
 The idea is that short random walks tend to stay in the same community.

 We also decided to only use US check-ins.
 This is because we were mostly interested in seeing how cities are distributed in these clusters and introducing country borders would make things much more complicated.